axherrera/odin-recipes/README.md

 # odin-recipes
-This project will serve as the capstone for the html section of The Odin Projec foundations module.
+This project will serve as the capstone for the html section of The Odin Project foundations module.
 In this project, I will be building a small website with html that will display a list of recipes to the visitors.
 This list will be composed of hyperlinks that link to a page dedicates to the recipes they